jalalah/389Rfall18/week/5/writeup/README.md

 When I created a separate counter (rax) and had that counter start from zero and go up, it worked.

 *mov byte [rdi+rax], sil*

+# Final Results

+My approach to creating both *my_memset* and *my_strncpy* in assembly was to first look at how the methods were implemented in C. I copied the same flow of the C implementation as much as I could because it was a solid base and a solution I knew worked.

+In both *my_memset* and *my_strncpy* I only ever copied the string length parameter (third parameter for both methods) over to a new register.
+This means the registers *rdi* and *rsi* continued to hold the parameters passed into them.

+I have a loop in *my_memset* named *add_val*.
+This loop does exactly what the loop in the C implementation does:

+C Implementation:

+*for (i = 0; i < strl; i++)*
+    *str[i] = val;*

+add_val:

+*mov byte [rdi+rax], sil ; copying the value into the array * *inc rax       ; increasing counter *
+*loop add_val  ; this automatically decreases rcx by one *

+I also have a loop in *my_strncpy* named *copy*.
+The loop within this function also does the exactly what the C implementation does:

+C Implementation:

+*for (i = 0; i < len; i++)*
+    *dst[i] = src[i];*

+copy:

+*mov bl, byte[rsi+rax]  ; moving the character from src, to one byte register* *mov byte [rdi+rax], bl ; copying the value pulled from src into dst * *inc rax                ; increasing our counter* *loop copy      	       ; loops back to top and automatically decreases rcx by one	*

+The string length is what determines how long these loops will run.
+This is why I moved the value of rdx (holding the string length) into the rcx register.
+Since rcx automatically  decreases by one and stops a loop once it is zero.
+Using rcx meant I didn't have to do any extra comparisons or flags from within the loop to halt it, which made the process easier.

+The full code can be found [here](https://github.com/jalalah/389Rfall18/blob/master/week/5/myfuncs.S).